Cromwellian conquest of Ireland: Siege of Drogheda

 Upon landing, Cromwell proceeded to take the other port cities on Ireland's east coast, to facilitate the efficient landing of supplies and reinforcements from England.
 The first town to fall was Drogheda, about 50 km north of Dublin.
 Drogheda was garrisoned by a regiment of 3,000 English Royalist and Irish Confederate soldiers, commanded by Arthur Aston.
 After a week-long siege, Cromwell's forces breached the walls protecting the town.
 Aston refused Cromwell's request that he surrender.
 In the ensuing battle for the town, Cromwell ordered that no quarter be given, and the majority of the garrison and Catholic priests were killed.
 Many civilians also died in the sack.
 Aston was beaten to death by the Roundheads with his own wooden leg.

-The massacre of the garrison in Drogheda, including some after they had surrendered and some who had sheltered in a church, was received with horror in Ireland and is used today as an example of Cromwell's extreme cruelty.
+The massacre of the garrison in Drogheda (which a large percentage of were English protestant Royalists and Catholics, including some after they had surrendered and some who had sheltered in a church) was received with horror in Ireland and is used today as an example of Cromwell's extreme cruelty.
 Having taken Drogheda, Cromwell took most of his army south to secure the southeastern ports.
-He sent a detachment of 5,000 men north under Robert Venables to take eastern Ulster from the remnants of a Scottish Covenanter army that had landed there in 1642.
-They defeated the Scots at the Battle of Lisnagarvey (6 December 1649) and linked up with a Parliamentarian army composed of English settlers based around Derry in western Ulster, which was commanded by Charles Coote.
+He sent a detachment of 5,000 men north under Robert Venables to take eastern Ulster from the remnants of a Scottish Presbyterian Covenanter army that had landed there in 1642.
+They defeated the Scots Presbyterian Protestants at the Battle of Lisnagarvey (6 December 1649) and linked up with a Parliamentarian army composed of English Plantation Protestant settlers based around Derry in western Ulster, which was commanded by Charles Coote.